 Following the global financial crisis, many economists took a hit to their credibility for being blindsided by the worst downturn since the Great Depression.
-Reviewing that upheaval prompted Shiller to encourage his colleagues to pay as much attention to stories as they do to economic statistics.
+That upheaval prompted Shiller to encourage his colleagues to pay as much attention to stories as they do to economic statistics.

 Imagine you live in a town that’s home to a large multinational company at which many of your neighbors work.
 At potluck dinners and chats in the driveway, they begin to express concern about the company’s fortunes and possible layoffs.
 Even if your business is doing well, the suggestion of hard times ahead could make you think twice about buying a car or splurging on an overseas vacation.

 This is how ideas “go viral,” when emotions like fear can influence the decisions people and companies make.
 Multiply that across a region, state or country, and economic health could suffer.

 At such times, Shiller advises economists to take a page from the epidemiologist’s playbook: Target the affected region and investigate the more subjective emotions that motivate people.

 “You talk to the people in the plague-infected area … and tell them, ‘Your neighbor, he's really sick.
 You better get your vaccine.
 It's still not too late,’” says Shiller, who won the Nobel Prize in economics in 2013 (along with two University of Chicago economists) for his work analyzing asset prices and inefficient markets.